JupiterOne-Archives/docs/knowledgeBase/getting-started_and-admin/J1-what-is-it.md

 ## J1 Questions Library

 JupiterOne has hundreds of prebuilt, categorized, and managed questions for assessing the current state of your cyber assets.
+Questions are a great way to learn more about your environment and how J1QL works without extensive knowledge.
+The Questions Library also allows you to leverage the knowledge of JupiterOne and explore what JupiterOne can do.
 You can filter the questions on a specific category or tag, duplicate existing questions to create custom questions of your own, and save frequent searches for easy future reference.
 Click Questions at the top of the J1 home page to access the J1 questions library.
+Use the categories and `tags` to filter and refine your search or explore further.

  ![](../assets/j1-query-library.png)